 'I accept that this is how you feel even though it is different to how I feel.'

-Don't worry if those phrases sound strange or a bit wooden, they work.
+Don't worry if those phrases sound strange or a bit wooden - they do work.
 Plus, you'll get better at them with practice.

-Practice these tips and you'll find you get closer to the ones you love because now your relationship is based on authenticity - that's makes for amazing connection in any type of relationship.
+Practice these tips and you'll find you get closer to the ones you love because now your relationship is based on authenticity.